Filing tax returns

 Once you have registered your business you will receive a letter from the Department of Revenue with your UBI/account ID number and filing frequency.

-If your business is not required to pay electronically, keep in mind:
+If your business has received a waiver, keep in mind:

-- Pre-printed returns are mailed the beginning of December before the due date.
+- Pre-printed returns will be mailed before the due date.

 - The due date is printed on your tax return.